quicwg/base-drafts/draft-ietf-quic-http.md

 HTTP/3 extensions will not assume ordering, but would not be harmed by ordering, and are expected to be portable to HTTP/2.

-### Comparison Between HTTP/2 and HTTP/3 Frame Types
+### Comparison between HTTP/2 and HTTP/3 Frame Types

 DATA (0x00):
 : Padding is not defined in HTTP/3 frames.
 See {{frame-data}}.